 A scope is a subset of files, and/or directories in your project, to which you can limit the application of specific operations, for example search, code inspection, etc. Besides, you can configure coloring for each scope to see at once what sort of file you are dealing with.

 Scopes get more helpful as your project grows larger.
 There is a number of predefined scopes that cover basic cases.
 Additionally, it is possible to add custom scopes to your project.
 For example, you can create custom scopes for tests or for the files you are responsible for in your team.

 Scopes can be either shared or local:

-Refer to the section Configuring Scopes and File Colors.
+Refer to the section Scopes and File Colors.

-Files belonging to different scopes can be highlighted in different colors throughout the CLion's user interface: in navigation lists, in the editor tabs, in the Project window .
+Files that belong to different scopes can be highlighted in different colors throughout the CLion's user interface: in navigation lists, in the editor tabs, in the Project Tool Window.
 This allows much faster and easier navigation in large projects.

 If some file is included into several scopes, the order of the scopes becomes important: CLion uses the color of the uppermost scope (shown in the Scopes settings page) to highlight such file.
 Of course, you can change the order of the scopes, and thus the resulted highlighting.

-This scope corresponds to the files associated with
+Project Source Files.
+This scope corresponds to the files with project sources.

 Predefined scopes cannot be edited.